 According to a recent Financial Times article, the amount of crypto sent to addresses with known criminal associations shot to a record $14 billion in 2021, more than doubling from 2020.
+In the first six months of 2022, Web3 projects have lost more than $2 billion to hacks and exploits .
 This is according to research from data company Chainalysis.
 Scams, ransomware and theft rose 79% in dollar terms last year.

 “On Saturday, attackers stole hundreds of NFTs from OpenSea users, causing a late-night panic among the site’s broad user base,”